We are hearing a lot about macular degeneration as our generations live longer and our diagnostic abilities improve.

 Our bodies do have protective components against the constant assault of blue light.
 However, problems happen when our bodies no longer produce enough protection in sufficient quantities.
 One such component is antioxidants.
 This would include vitamins C, D, and E, as well as zinc.
 (Smokers should consult with a doctor before taking vitamin E, as new studies suggest taking vitamin E could do more harm than good.)
 Another component is “MPP,” which stands for “macular protective pigment,” and it is made up from 3 different “carotenoids,” or substances, that are found mostly in the macula.
 By name they are Lutein (commonly known), zeaxanthin, and meso- zeaxanthin.

 Our diets are very important as we get some carotenoids from our diet.
 Unfortunately, the average western diet contains fewer than 3 mg. of Lutein and zeaxanthin daily.
 We get even less meso-zeaxanthin which is found nowhere else in the body; it is exclusive to the macula.
 It is next to impossible to eat enough of the right foods to properly pigment the macula, as up to 20 mg. of carotenoids may be necessary.
-This would be equivalent to eating a bucket of green leafy vegetables each and every day.
-There are large arrays of eye vitamins (AREDS) that can be purchased over-the-counter.
-Caution - if you are a smoker, this puts you at greater risk for ARMD.
-In selecting an ARED vitamin, be sure to select one that is formulated for smokers.
-Selecting an ARED for nonsmokers could accelerate ARMD.
+This would be equivalent to eating a bucket of green leafy vegetables each and every day, or 40 large eggs every day.
+There are large arrays of eye vitamins (some known as AREDS and AREDS2) that can be purchased over-the-counter.
+What you should look for is a specific eye vitamin that contains a ratio of 5 to 1 of lutein to zeaxanthin, with the lutein being at least 20 mg.
+After a lot of searching, we found Doctor's Best Lutein with Lutemax 2020.
+This product has 20 mg of Lutein and 4 mg of Zeaxanthin (minimum 1 mg meso-zeaxanthin).

 I can't say that every single person needs to be spending money on an eye supplement.
 However, if you have risk factors, only you can decide what your vision is worth.
 It is most critical to take an ARED supplement if you start experiencing symptoms of ARMD.
 If you have any questions, please feel free to contact my office at 989-269-5393.